 About the Arabs being badly trained and equipped:

 Again, that is only partially true.
 The best trained and equipped force in the Middle East was the Jordanian Legion.
 Led by John Bagot Glubb, a retired British officer, his force was much better equipped and trained than the fledgling IDF.
-Historically, the Jordanian Legion has been labeled the best in the Middle East during that time.
+Military historians regard the Jordanian Legion as the best in the Middle East during that time.
 Glubb’s force was commanded by battle hardened World War II British officers seconded from the British army, with only the rank and file being of local Arab stock.
 Their weapons came directly from British store houses in Egypt.
 They were well armed, well trained, and presented a formidable opposition to Jewish war aims.
 All these claims can be substantiated in Glubb’s memoir of the time “A soldier with the Arabs.”
 Luckily, since they were considered by all intents and purposes to be a proxy British force when the regular forces left, Glubb was given strict instructions by Foreign Secretary Bevin not to violate the UN partition areas.
 In Jerusalem however, the inferior Jewish forces fought the Legion to stand still, with armistice granting West Jerusalem to Israel and East Jerusalem to Jordan.